 2. I need your help

 Impersonating high-profile executives is one of the most common tactics used in spear phishing.
 It puts pressure on the victim to act quickly and, in many cases, this pressure often causes a lapse in judgment.
 It’s especially effective against victims who aren’t accustomed to receiving emails from the CEO.
 Rather than being suspicious, the victim simply springs into action.
-In the below example, the hacker puts pressure on the victim by claiming to be in a meeting—incapable of completing the task himself.
+In the below social engineering tactic–also known as CEO fraud–the hacker puts pressure on the victim by claiming to be in a meeting—incapable of completing the task himself.

 3. Nice seeing you